Aadityachauhan463/ZeroReport/plan.md

 - [x] 📝 Add artifacts feature (from Claude) when a report is generated
 - [x] 🐛 fix the permalink feature (conneceted to artifacts)
 - [ ] 💰 Implement economy system (as discussed with Grok)
+- [ ] about 50 reports $20, $40 for 100 and 20 r as bonus and then contact us.
+- [ ] and keep $20 plan for free for the first 100 users.
 - [x] make the load_page.html
 - [x] complete the backend logic of load_page.html
 - [x] make sure backend returns permalink as website.com/load_report/rid?=13836share?=false